Christ Building (Sea Cliff, New York)

-The Christ Building (also known as Harlan's General Store) is a historic commercial building located at 357-359 Sea Cliff Avenue in Sea Cliff, Nassau County, New York.
+The Christ Building (also known as Harian's General Store) is a historic commercial building located at 357-359 Sea Cliff Avenue in Sea Cliff, Nassau County, New York.

 Description and history

 It was built in about 1880, and is a three-story, Second Empire style frame building.
 It has a hexagonal slate mansard roof and is clad with wood shingles.
 The building houses a store on the first floor and two rental units on the upper floors.
 The building was built during the period when Sea Cliff functioned as a Methodist camp and originally housed a bakery and store on the first floor and boarding rooms on the upper floors.

 It was listed on the National Register of Historic Places on January 4, 2012.